ksamuk/pixy/docs/quickstart/quickstart.rst

 Site-level filtration
 ------------------------
 The goal of site-level filtration is to remove sites that show evidence of sequencing errors, duplication, or other issues with mapping.
-You will likely want to a least apply site-level filters based on the number of missing individuals, minor allele frequency, site quality score, and depth (minimum and maxmium).
+You will likely want to a least apply site-level filters based on the number of missing individuals, site quality score, and depth (minimum and maxmium).
 This guide https://speciationgenomics.github.io/filtering_vcfs/ is a good starting place.
+Note that if you want to filter on minor allele frequency, you will need to be mindful that your invariant sites (which all have MAF = 0) are not removed as part of this process (e.g. by performing two different filtering passes and joining the results).

 Here is an example using VCFtools.
 The specific values (especially for min/max-meanDP) will vary based on your dataset: